glyph-cat/react-relink/README.md

 # Create a Source

-Provide a unique key and default state for the source.
+Provide a default state for the source.

 ```js
 import { createSource } from 'react-relink'